exonum/exonum-doc/src/get-started/what-is-exonum.md

 a blockchain processes transactions (which are quite similar to [transactions][wiki:tx] in ordinary database management systems) and changes the stored values correspondingly.

-Compared to commonplace OLTP solutions, the use of blockchain brings several distinctive advantages.
+Compared to commonplace OLTP solutions, use of blockchain brings several distinctive advantages.

 ### Distribution